AndreRudolph/impulsephp-doc/docs/controller_basic.md

 </pre>

 <div class="alert alert-warning" role="alert">
-  At the moment, only wiring with IDs are supported.
-In future, there might be support for CSS based selectors.
+  At the moment, only wiring via IDs is supported.
+In future there might be other wiring strategies support, such as CSS based selectors, etc..
 </div>